Muscle snacks

 The Waldorf salad isn’t just a punchline in a classic sitcom.
-This sandwich, which includes all the traditional ingredients of the salad, is also a dish that overflows with energy-providing carbohydrates and quality protein, which will drip-feed your body throughout the day.
-It’s low in fat, while the fibre content from the walnuts, celery and apple will help curb hunger pangs and energy slumps without making you gain weight.
+This sandwich, which includes all the traditional ingredients of the salad, is packed with energy-providing carbohydrates and quality protein, (chicken is high on the list of protein-rich foods) which will drip-feed your body throughout the day.
+It’s low in fat, while the fibre content from the walnuts, celery and apple will help curb hunger pangs and energy slumps.

-Combine 75g of chopped cooked chicken, half a chopped apple, a chopped celery stick and three chopped walnuts in a bowl.
-Mix with 1tbsp low-fat mayonnaise and a dash of lemon juice.
-Place the mixture between two slices of raisin bread and get eating.
+Combine the chopped chicken, apple, celery stick and walnuts in a bowl.
+Mix with the low-fat mayonnaise and lemon juice.
+Spoon the mixture between two slices of raisin bread.

 Raisin bread